 Anyway, I became all too familiar with this notion as my own father absolutely refused to admit he had ANY kind of trouble, despite extremely obvious signs to the contrary.
 (No wonder I had self-esteem issues growing up!
 I was right much of the time, but he made me think otherwise and refused to listen.)

 He could dish it, but not take it.
 Followed by other family members who wanted to just dismiss any signs of health trouble in me as being all in my pointy little head.
-(I consider myself a likely “hidden Aspie” now, along with most of my family in 20/20 hindsight, hold that thought.
+(I considered myself a likely “hidden Aspie” then, along with most of my family in 20/20 hindsight, hold that thought*.
 I’m starting to say I was raised by a feral pack of engineers, smile.)

 I’ve met numerous zebras (fellow EDS patients) who have experienced much the same in regard to their health conditions.
 We all seem to have one or more family members who just can’t wrap their brains around all our pain and suffering, even when it’s quite evident in front of them.